ORIGYN-SA/hello-candb/README.md

 # Hello, CanDB!

-A "hello-world" full-stack example using multi-canister CanDB
+A "hello-world" full-stack example using multi-canister CanDB.